 HDR brachytherapy delivery in magnetic fields.
 If the HDR brachytherapy treatment is performed in a magnetic field (e.g. delivery during MRI), there might be large discrepancies between delivered dose and dose computed using the TG43 formalism.
 The derivation of published TG43 parameters does not include magnetic fields and any effect on the dose distribution will thus be disregarded in the dose computation.
 The user must be aware of this limitation if the treatment is to be delivered in a magnetic field.
-Special care should be taken for ^{60}Co sources and for magnetic field strengths larger than 1.5 T.
+Special care should be taken for 60Co sources and for magnetic field strengths larger than 1.5 T.

-317 Warnings concerning patient modeling
+3.1.7 Warnings concerning patient modeling

 Automatic ROI generation and modification.
 Always verify the outcome of automatic ROI generation and modification.
 Special attention should be given to choosing the appropriate organ model for the patient based on characteristic model properties such as body region, patient position, and image modality.
-This applies to all automatic segmentation methods including model-based segmentation, atlas-based segmentation, and deep learning segmentation.
+This applies to all automatic segmentation methods including model-based segmentation and atlas-based segmentation.